jaihind213/cac_benchmark_toolkit/README.md

 We do not own or claim affiliation with the content of these blogs.
 Their benchmark queries are used here purely as a reference point for our own benchmark.

+The pricing figures are point-in-time estimates from the AWS Pricing Calculator (US East / Ohio, on-demand, exported 08/07/2026) and are not affiliated with or endorsed by AWS.
+AWS on-demand prices change over time and vary by region; the calculator provides an estimate only and excludes taxes and other factors.
+Verify current rates before relying on these numbers.

 ### Thanks

 We would like to express our sincere gratitude to **Mark Litwintschik** and **Altinity** for publishing their benchmark articles and queries.
 Their work provided a valuable reference point for our own benchmark and has contributed significantly to the database community's understanding of analytical query performance.

 Their work inspired us to create this benchmark, and we are grateful for the foundation they established for the community.

-We encourage readers to visit their original articles, explore their work in full, and support their continued contributions to the open data and database communities.
+We encourage readers to visit the original articles, explore the work in full, and support their continued contributions to the open data and database communities.

 ### Archived copies

-Since these pages may go offline, their archived copies are available for reference:
+Since these pages may go offline, archived copies are available for reference:

 - [Litwintschik Benchmark (archived)](https://web.archive.org/web/20260724041713/https://tech.marksblogg.com/duckdb-1b-taxi-rides.html)
 - [Altinity Benchmark (archived)](https://web.archive.org/web/20240530164230/https://altinity.com/blog/clickhouse-and-redshift-face-off-again-in-nyc-taxi-rides-benchmark)

-#### PDF snapshots of the above blogs
+#### PDF snapshots

-refer to the `blogs/snapshots` folder for pdf snapshots of the above blogs.
+See the `blogs/snapshots` folder for PDF snapshots of the above blogs.

-#### Screen recording of the above blogs
+#### Screen recording

-refer to this repo- 'https://github.com/jaihind213/cac_reference_repo/'
+See the reference repo: https://github.com/jaihind213/cac_reference_repo/